 This is a financial document that the borrower gives to the lender which verifies the amount of money the borrower has in reserve in the bank.
 Sometimes lenders want to see a certain amount of money in reserves in order to approve a mortgage loan.

 This is when a mortgage lender contacts the potential borrower’s place of employment in order to verify the information on the loan application.
+See here about getting a VA loan if you are self-employed.

 When the owner of a property contends that a legal claim for payment can be placed against the property.